Quantumofcosmos/quantumofcosmos.github.io/_posts/2018-08-15-Visualizing-origins-of-Indian-cricket-worldcup-squads.md

 ## Functionalities:

-1. Page when loaded for the first time show the 2011 worldcup squad.
-The squad that brought back the worldcup.
+1. Page when loaded for the first time show the 2019 worldcup squad currently representing India.

 2. Year can be changed from drop-down above map.
 The map and the contents of the table update accordingly.